Humphead wrasse: Population conservation by genetics

 In 1996, following a decade of rapid population decline, the humphead wrasse was placed on the IUCN Red List of endangered species.
 The wrasse's genomes must be analyzed to help keep the species alive.

 Since so little was known about the wrasse's genetic relationships at a geographical scale, researchers utilized a test using microsatellite loci to facilitate population genetic studies.
 (DNA markers could not be used for testing, as the humphead wrasse lack such markers.)
 Of the 15 microsatellite loci used in the test, only four seemed to have different outcomes than the other 11.
 These loci were all prone to null alleles.
 However, with the presence of these null alleles, the results may have been slightly biased, or they may be related to a particularity of the C. undulatus, which are highly restricted to coral reef habitats.

 Illegal, unregulated and unreported activities

-The Philippines, Indonesia and Sabah Malaysia are the three largest exporters of the humphead wrasse.
+The Philippines, Indonesia, and Malaysia are the three largest exporters of the humphead wrasse.
 It has one of the highest retail values in Asia, especially when caught alive, and it is considered a delicacy in places like Malaysia.
-Illegal, unregulated and unreported activities have been identified as the major factor for the failure of conservation efforts.
+Illegal, unregulated, and unreported activities have been identified as the major factor for the failure of conservation efforts.
 Although the Convention on International Trade in Endangered Species of Wild Fauna and Flora has banned its export, the fish are still smuggled across the Malaysia–Philippines border.

 Four main factors have allowed illegal, unregulated and unreported activities to persist: